Egypt heads to polls to choose between Sisi and 'rival'

-Cairo (AFP) - Egyptians headed to the polls Monday in a presidential election to choose between incumbent Abdel Fattah al-Sisi and a little-known politician who has struggled to make the case he is a serious contender.
+Cairo (AFP) - Egyptians vote in a presidential election Monday to choose between incumbent Abdel Fattah al-Sisi and a little-known candidate who has struggled to make the case he is not Sisi's minion.

-Polling stations opened at 9:00 am (0700 GMT) for the three-day vote, in which Sisi is all but guaranteed to win a second four-year term.
+Polling stations open at 0700 GMT for the three-day vote in which Sisi is all but guaranteed to win a second four-year term.

-The president was among the first voters, shown on Egyptian television casting his ballot at a school in Cairo's Heliopolis district under tight security.

-Voters turned up early at polling stations and queued to cast their votes.
-Outside some stations, musical troupes showed up to celebrate the election.

-Security forces were deployed across the country to protect polling booths and armoured vehicles were stationed at several points around Cairo.

-"Nothing will scare the Egyptian people.
-Not terrorism or anything else," Prime Minister Sherif Ismail told state television after casting his vote.

-The Islamic State group's Egyptian affiliate, which has killed hundreds of soldiers and civilians, has threatened attacks on election infrastructure.
+Security will be tight across the country.
+The Islamic State group's Egyptian affiliate, which has killed hundreds of soldiers and civilians, has threatened attacks on election-related installations.

 Some 60 million people in Egypt, the most populated Arab country, are registered to vote on March 26, 27, and 28.
 Official results are expected on April 2.

-They will have the choice between Sisi and Moussa Mostafa Moussa, who registered immediately before the close date for applications, saving the election from being a one-horse race.
+They will have the choice between Sisi and Moussa Mostafa Moussa, who registered right before the close date for applications, saving the election from being a one-horse race.

-Moussa, who has denied he is a "puppet", had been leading a Sisi re-election campaign until he registered as a candidate.
+Moussa, who has denied he is a "puppet," had been leading a Sisi re-election campaign until the moment he registered as a candidate.

-"I call on everyone to participate strongly during these three days," he told reporters before casting his ballot.

 The military said the reserve general broke the law by illegally declaring his candidacy.